ebi3102/emo-bulk-update-prices-for-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Emo Woocommerce Update Prices  is WordPress plugin that helps to update the prices of woocommerce products in bulk.
-Emo Woocommerce Update Prices  is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+Emo Bulk Update Prices for WooCommerce  is WordPress plugin that helps to update the prices of woocommerce products in bulk.
+Emo Bulk Update Prices for WooCommerce  is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
-Emo Woocommerce Update Prices  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Emo Bulk Update Prices for WooCommerce  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Tags: woocommerce, woocommerce add-on, update price, bulk update prices